garychou/postindustrial/docs/README.md

 ::: slot about

-[Christina Xu](http://christinaxu.org/) ([@xuhulk](https://twitter.com/xuhulk)) has taught Entrepreneurial Design along with Gary Chou at SVA's MFA in Interaction Design program from 2014 through 2018.
+[Chris Xu](http://christinaxu.org/) ([@xuhulk](https://twitter.com/xuhulk)) has taught Entrepreneurial Design along with Gary Chou at SVA's MFA in Interaction Design program from 2014 through 2018.
 She works as a freelance ethnographic researcher studying internet culture and social behavior around technology in the US and China.
 Her past projects include Letters for Black Lives, Awesome Foundation, and ROFLCon.

 [Gary Chou](https://garychou.com/) ([@garychou](https://twitter.com/garychou)) is founder of Orbital, a studio for building networks.
-In addition to co-teaching with Christina, he’s been an advisor to Venture for America and Austin Center for Design.
+In addition to co-teaching with Chris, he’s been an advisor to Venture for America and Austin Center for Design.
 Previously he was General Manager at Union Square Ventures, a venture capital firm based in New York City.
 He’s held senior product management roles at a number of early stage consumer and enterprise startups.

 :::